Skip navigation

 You can legally sell fireworks only during the following periods:

-In certain counties, the county commissioners’ court approves selling fireworks in their county during certain periods.
-If your county approves, you can sell fireworks during these periods:
+The county commissioners’ court may approve selling fireworks in their county during certain periods.
+If a county approves, you can sell fireworks during these holiday periods:

 Consignment sales are transactions in which a purchaser (consignee) pays a distributor only for items the consignee sells and then later returns any unsold items.